Retail Inventory Management: Definition & 5 Best Practices

 4. Create a Storage System to Avoid Losing Stock

-Once your inventory is logged in to your system, you will have to define an organized and implementable way to store your goods.
+Once your inventory is logged into your system, you will have to define an organized and implementable way to store your goods.

 You have to know where your stock is to properly merchandise and sell it.
 Forgotten products shoved to the back of displays or storeroom shelves result in unsold goods, miscounts, over-ordering, and excess stock.
 All of this equals money lost for a small retailer.